Fevol/obsidian-translate/README.md

 - Context menu on selection of text with option to translate to a certain language
 - Integration of more translation services
 - Improved UI for the translation view, make it work in different aspect ratios
-- Prevent the 'Translation service not validated' message when changing settings
 - Add proper localization support to the settings UI
 - Improve the settings layout and add animated transitions when switching between translation services (?)
 - General UIX improvements